Huythanh0x/linked-blog-starter-md/Blog.thanh0x.com/Developer/Some method to crack an app or reset the trial.md

 ##### One Time check
 Mock Json one time and it upgraded to the premium user and be there forever.
 ##### Every day check
-Mock json and have always o
+Mock json and have always on to return valid verify reponse each time the app request to the server